rjw57/richwareham.com-static/_posts/2014-09-17-windows-development-from-a-linux-perspective.md

 more explicit separation between UI layout and logic.
 (WPF seems to be better in that regard but, from what Googling I performed, it looks like WPF is a bit of a dead-end for developing GUIs.)
-As it was, there would be the tiniest of tiniest bits of GUI development for the server.
+As it was, there would be the tiniest of tiny bits of GUI development for the server.
 I wanted most of the guts to live in a library (or "assembly" in Micro-speak) and have the GUI basically be a start/stop button and a log window.
 See below: